Hasbrouck Project Pre-feasibility Study

 The 2016 PFS projects US$47 initial capital which will be used to build out the Phase-1 Three Hills Mine.
 Capital for the Phase-2 Hasbrouck Mine will come from free cash flow generated by operations at Three Hills.
 Six million tons of ore per year will be mined to produce 74,000 gold-equivalent ounces per year for eight years.
 Adjusted Operating Costs are projected at $661 per gold ounce, with All-in Sustaining Costs at $709 per gold ounce, both net of silver by-product credits.

-The 2016 PFS estimates Phase-1 production for two years at the Three Hills Mine followed by Phase-2 production for six years at the Hasbrouck Mine.
+The 2016 PFS assumes Phase-1 production for two years at the Three Hills Mine followed by Phase-2 production for six years at the Hasbrouck Mine.
 Life-of-mine production is projected to be 594,000 gold-equivalent ounces.
 Stripping ratio is estimated at 1:1, and head-grade is estimated at 0.6 g/t gold (0.017 opt gold) while gold recovery from heap leaching is estimated at 76%.

 The Hasbrouck Project Updated Pre-feasibility Study